plone/training/angular.rst

 Preparing the Plone backend
 ***************************

-We need a Plone server running the `plone.restapi <http://plonerestapi.readthedocs.io>`_ last version.
+We need a Plone server running the latest version of `plone.restapi <http://plonerestapi.readthedocs.io>`_ .

 We will use a `Plone pre-configured Heroku instance <https://github.com/collective/training-sandbox>`_.